Fifty-two per cent vote to scrap First Past the Post for all 2018 elections

 FairVote has backed the push for ranked voting in Maine and elsewhere while continuing to campaign for proportional voting in state legislatures and Congress.
 We look forward to following the next steps in the US-wide push for fair votes.

-Katie Ghose is a member of FairVote‘s BoardSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Katie Ghose is a member of FairVote‘s BoardSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.